We offer three easy ways to purchase your license:

 We are requesting that you update your permanent license each year regardless of whether or not you used your tags.

 This updated license will include current year tags.
 You may update your license at no cost on-line at our website www.vtfishandwildlife.com.
 If you are unable to go on-line you may go to any participating Point Of Sale license agent or Fish & Wildlife Office and request to have your permanent license updated.
+A POS license agent may charge you up to $1.50 for a reprint.

 A legally blind person who is a Vermont resident may apply for a free permanent fishing license.
 Information is available from the Fish & Wildlife office or our website.